alexjcornish/Disease_Cell_Association_Data/README.md

 Disease-Cell Type Association Data
 ==========

-The disease-cell type association data computed using the [DiseaseCellTypes R-package][1] and text-mining of PubMed.

 Associations between 503 diseases and 73 cell types were identified using three methods:
 - Gene set compactness (GSC)
 - Gene set overexpression (GSO)
 - Text-mining of the PubMed database.

+The GSC and GSO methods are implemented within the [DiseaseCellTypes R-package][1].

 Cornish et al. (2015) contains details on these three methods and how the 503 diseases and 73 cell types were selected.